RobinCPC/CE264-Computer_Vision/README.md

 # CE264-Computer Vision
-Repository for project code of CE264 Computer Vision
+:school: Repository for project code of CE264 Computer Vision

 ## Application of Hand-gesture Recognition Technology Using OpenCV